-Resends the original batch with the same batch ID to avoid double authorization.
+Resends the original batch with the same batch ID to Paymentech for processing.
 To find the batch ID, run the pin_clean utility.
-See "Resubmitting Transactions" for more information.
+See "Resubmitting Transactions to Paymentech and BRM" for more information.

 If you use a transaction processing service or credit card processing service other than Paymentech, ensure that it uses duplicate transaction detection.
-If not, using -resubmit can cause customers to be billed twice.
+If not, using - resubmit can cause customers to be billed twice.